What is a hard disk partition? - Qiling Data Recovery

 select the disk on Windows to scan

 Step 3.
-This recovery software will start scanning the disk to find all lost and deleted files.
-When the scan process completes, click file type or search icon to find lost files.
+The recovery software will scan the disk to find lost and deleted files.
+Once the scan is complete, you can click on "file type" or the search icon to locate the missing files.

 choose the recovered data type